Free book Twenty-three chapters

 Did AI write this book?

 Semi-automated is the honest answer.
-The ideation was entirely mine; I then used Claude to help work out the structure (whether to include project examples, how to sequence the chapters, that kind of thing) and to build out a skeleton.
-From there, repeated Ralph loops handled research, fact-checking and editorial review using skills I've refined myself to keep the writing aligned with my own voice.
+The ideas were entirely mine; I used Claude to help settle the structure (whether to include project examples, how to sequence the chapters) and to build a skeleton, then repeated Ralph loops handled research, fact-checking and editorial review using skills I refined to keep the writing in my own voice.
+The full end-to-end proofread and final edit were done by me, the cover design is mine and I wrote the custom scripts that produce the PDF and EPUB formats.

 What will you send me?